 The Brow Lift Procedure

 There is quite a wide range of variety when it comes to the characteristics of each individual’s forehead.
 Some patients have high or thinning hairlines.
 Some have deep wrinkles.
 Some have two or three rows of wrinkles, while others have five or more.
 There are those with deep vertical wrinkles between their eyebrows.
 There are patients with high eyebrow positions and those with low ones.
 They may be higher towards the nose or towards the temples.
 Some may have wrinkles in the eyebrows themselves, which is usually a sign of facial deflation or fat loss.
 Some may have already had surgery.
 Some may have scars from previous trauma (falling off of a bicycle as a child).
 One side is almost always different from the other.

 With this much variation among individuals, one standard brow lift procedure couldn’t possibly fit everyone’s needs.
-That is why Dr. Sarbak and Dr. Simon perform five different types of brow lifts (each one with room for subtle customization).
-They must also consider how this procedure will influence the upper eyelids and overall facial harmony.
+That is why Dr. Sarbak performs five different types of brow lifts (each one with room for subtle customization).
+He must also consider how this procedure will influence the upper eyelids and overall facial harmony.

 There are two main types of brow lift procedures: traditional and endoscopic.
 During a traditional brow lift, your plastic surgeon makes one long incision within the hairline.
 The skin is then lifted to erase forehead creases, muscles between the brows may be smoothed, and the browline is elevated to reposition drooping eyebrows.
 Finally, any excess skin is removed.
 Typically, a traditional coronal brow lift is used to address more advanced signs of facial aging.